JamesAndrewJackson13/pokeemerald/feature_list.md

 * Adds a `locktarget` command that only locks the player down

 ## Display Mugshots / Other Images in the Overworld
 * Lets you show pics when in the overworld.
 * https://www.pokecommunity.com/showthread.php?p=10345947#post10345947

+## Enable the Reset RTC Feature (FEATURE_ENABLERESETTRC)
+* Enable the existing RTC Reset feature

 # BASE GAME